 Treatments for Plantar Fasciitis Pain:

 Q. My doctor recommended naproxen for my plantar fasciitis pain.
 It gave me chest pain and irregular heart rhythms, so I stopped taking it.
 I do have high blood pressure, so I should avoid medicines that raise blood pressure.
 What else can I take to relieve the pain?
-I don’t want to schedule an appointment with my podiatrist until the pandemic is over.

 Managing Plantar Fasciitis: